ncaptier/stabilized-ica/docs/source/ICA.rst

 **Note :** Here, we used a squared mixing matrix for simplicity.
 Please note that this assumption can be relaxed and cases where there are more mixtures than sources still fall into the scope of ICA.

-Since, in general these assumptions do not necessarily hold, we can reformulate the problem saying that the goal is to find the linear transformation :math:`\boldsymbol{A}` so that the observed vector :math:`\boldsymbol{x}` best satisfies the generative model describe above.
+Since, in general these assumptions do not necessarily hold, we can reformulate the problem saying that the goal is to find the linear transformation :math:`\boldsymbol{A}` so that the observed vector :math:`\boldsymbol{x}` best satisfies the generative model described above.

 Usually, we are dealing with several observations :math:`\boldsymbol{x}^1, ... , \boldsymbol{x}^p` assumed to come from the generative model described above.
 ICA then takes the following matrix form :